igordotsenko/Army-Java/README.md

 <li><b>Unit:</b> abstract warrior specializing in physical damage</li>
 <li><b>Spellcaster:</b> abstract warrior specializing in magic damage.
 Is Unit subclass</li>

-All units are situated on desk with size 8x8 cells or larger.
+All units are situated on desk 8x8 cells size or larger.
 In one cell can be only one unit at once.
-Units can move vertically and horizontally through the desk.
+Units can move vertically and horizontally along the desk by specified amount of cells at once.
 Every unit can attack another unit.
-If another unit stays alive after being attacked, he automatically conducts a counter-attack (brings half of damage).
+If another unit stays alive after being attacked, it automatically conducts a counter-attack (brings half of damage).
-Damage of spellcaster is less then unit's damage.
+Damage of spellcaster is less than unit's damage.
-Desk and units could be visualisated in console.
+Desk and units can be visualized in console.

 <b><i>Warrior units</i></b>
 <li><b>Soldier:</b> unit without any special abilities</li>
-<li><b>Daemon:</b> same to the soldier.
+<li><b>Daemon:</b> similar to the Soldier.
 Can be only summoned by Warlock</li>
 <li><b>Rogue:</b> cannot be counter-attacked</li>
 <li><b>Berserker:</b> resistant to magic</li>
 <li><b>Vampire:</b> undead.
-Whenever attacks an enemy, drains part of its life and heal himself.
-Can infect another unit (except werewolf) after which it become a vampire.
-Cannot be healed</li>
+Whenever attacks an enemy, drains part of enemy's life and use it to heal itself.
+Can infect another unit (except Werewolf) after which this unit becomes a Vampire.
+Cannot be healed </li>
 <li><b>Werewolf:</b> has two states - human and wolf.
-In state of wolf has larger heat points and damage points, but takes more magic damage.
-Can infect another unit (except vampire) after which it become a werewolf</li>
+In human state is similar to the Soldier.
+In wolf state has larger heat points and damage points, but takes more magic damage.
+Can infect another unit (except Vampire) after which this unit becomes a Werewolf</li>

 <b><i>Magic units</i></b>
-<li><b>Wizard:</b> battle mage (healing spells have half effect)</li>
+<li><b>Wizard:</b> battle spellcaster (healing spells have half effect)</li>
-<li><b>Healer:</b> healing mage (battle spells have half effect)</li>
+<li><b>Healer:</b> healing spellcaster (battle spells have half effect)</li>
-<li><b>Priest:</b> healing mage (battle spells have half effect on every unit except undeads)</li>
+<li><b>Priest:</b> healing spellcaster (battle spells have half effect on every unit except undeads)</li>
-<li><b>Warlock:</b> battle mage (battle spells have half effect).
+<li><b>Warlock:</b> battle spellcaster (battle spells have half effect).
 Can summon a Daemon</li>
 <li><b>Necromancer:</b> undead.
-Battle mage (battle spells have half effect).
-Observes everyone whom attacked (phisicaly or by spell).
-After the death of observable get part of its heat points.
-Can not be healed</li>
+Battle spellcaster (battle spells have half effect).
+After attack on unit (phisicaly or by spell) starts observing this unit.
+After the death of observable unit, Necromancer gets part of obervable's heat points.
+Necromancer cannot be healed</li>

 <b><i>Basic spells</i></b>

+There are battle (make damage) and healing (heal unit) spells.
-All spells are contained in mage's spellbook.
+All spells are contained in spellcaster's spellbook.
-Every spell has cost (mana points) and action points which may be different.
+Every spell has cost (mana points) and action points which can be different.
-Every spell has radius of using.
+Every spell has specified radius of casting.

-<li><b>Fireaball:</b> battle spell</li>
+<li><b>Fireball:</b> battle spell</li>
 <li><b>Heal:</b> healing spell</li>